 Not just any spill kits will protect your equipment and employees.
 Your spill kits need some specific features to be effective, and those features need to be specific to your kinds of possible spills.

-The first thing you need to know is what kind of spill kits are right for you.
+The first thing you need to know is what kind of spill containment kits are right for you.

 - General Purpose — General-purpose spill kits are important to have around for water-based liquids and hydrocarbons.
 These kits use gray absorbents.